By Keisha Bell

-In addition to the stress of everyday life–the bills that must be paid, the demands of parenting and relationships and aging parents, the influx of negative messaging that perpetuate division and her personal struggles–she must deal with deeply woven, adverse beliefs about the body in which she was born.
+In addition to the stress of everyday life–the bills that must be paid, the demands of parenting and relationships and aging parents, the influx of negative messaging that perpetuates division and her personal struggles–she must deal with deeply woven, adverse beliefs about the body in which she was born.

 Meet Charlotte E. Ray.
 She lived from January 13, 1850, until January 4, 1911.
 She made history by becoming the first African-American female lawyer in the United States.

-More specifically, Ray was the first woman to graduate from the Howard University School of Law; the first female admitted to the District of Columbia Bar, as well as, the first woman admitted to practice before the Supreme Court of the District of Columbia.
+More specifically, Ray was the first woman to graduate from the Howard University School of Law, the first female admitted to the District of Columbia Bar, as well as the first woman admitted to practice before the Supreme Court of the District of Columbia.

 Ray’s bar admission was used as a precedent by women in other states who also sought attorney status.